 In effect, the single mother, along with a large population of American poor, have become stuck in their poverty.
-The well intended social safety net has become a trap where they cannot expect a reasonable pathway of escape.
-Those living in this trap also happen to live in neighborhoods with higher crime rates, schools with lower test scores, lower quality healthcare, and threats to their well being that go far beyond the defined levels of income they receive.
+The well-intended social safety net has become a trap where they cannot expect a reasonable pathway of escape.
+Those living in this trap also happen to live in neighborhoods with higher crime rates, schools with lower test scores, lower-quality healthcare, and threats to their well-being that go far beyond the defined levels of income they receive.

 A cycle is created that puts the single mother’s family at risk as they live in the reality of these dire statistics and she cannot escape the cycle unless she is willing to forego the much needed government assistance she receives.
-The immediate and definite costs of this step to her family’s living reality frequently outweigh the potential long term advantages of moving beyond government assistance.
+The immediate and definite costs of this step to her family’s living reality frequently outweigh the potential long-term advantages of moving beyond government assistance.
 The future holds possibility but the present holds definite demands.
-The cycle and trap of poverty continues and it is bought to you by the well-intended efforts of the American government’s assistance program.
+The cycle and trap of poverty continue and it is bought to you by the well-intended efforts of the American government’s assistance program.

 This is only the first part of the story though.
-What about those who do rise or exist outside the threshold of poverty and outside the boundary lines of government assistance program?
+What about those who do rise or exist outside the threshold of poverty and outside the boundary lines of government assistance programs?
 We will look at this one in the next post in this series as we observe the modern American Middle Class.

 Additional Reading: Poorest Americans Lost More Ground